Arlington School: History

 Education Reform Act (1993) to a day school for a diverse body of emotionally challenged students from throughout the Boston metropolitan area.

 The Arlington School is located on the McLean Hospital campus in Belmont, Massachusetts.

 The Arlington School offers a full college preparatory curriculum, aligned with the Massachusetts Curriculum Frameworks, and leading to a high school diploma.
-Students often undertake college course work and distance learnin courses as part of their academic program.
+Students often undertake college course work and distance learning courses as part of their academic program.
 Personal attention is the hallmark of the Arlington School.

 Clinical services, including groups and counseling support, are an integral part of a highly individualized program for each student.
 Teachers and clinical staff work closely with therapists and schools in the community to address the academic, emotional and behavioral issues that have disrupted a student's previous schooling.

 The singer James Taylor earned his high school diploma at Arlington.